aldencshaji/SKY130_RTL_Design_and_Synthesis_Workshop/README.md

   - Basic knowledge of Verilog HDL is required for better understanding.

 # 3. Day 1 - Introduction to Verilog RTL design and Synthesis
 ## 3.1.
-Brief Principles of Operation
+Design and Simulation flow

 **Simulation**:
      It is technique for applying different input stimulus to the design at different times to check if the RTL code behaves in an intended way.
 Here we are dealing with Digital design which is modelled using HDL (hardware description language) like VHDL,Verilog,System Verilog.